GMOD/jbrowse-components/website/docs/developer_guide.md

 ![](./img/products_and_plugins.png)
 Architecture diagram of JBrowse 2, showing how plugins encapsulate views (e.g.
-LinearGenomeView, DotplotView etc.), tracks (AlignmentsTrack, VariantTrack, etc.), data adapters (BamAdapter, VcfTabixAdapter, etc.) and other logic like mobx state tree autoruns that add logic to other parts of the app (e.g. adding context menus)
+LinearGenomeView, DotplotView etc.), tracks (AlignmentsTrack, VariantTrack, etc.), adapters (BamAdapter, VcfTabixAdapter, etc.) and other logic like mobx state tree autoruns that add logic to other parts of the app (e.g. adding context menus)